-Each year two days are set aside for parent/teacher conferences.
-Parents are highly encouraged to meet with their student's teachers on these days.
-However, should you wish to meet with a teacher at any time, simply call the school to arrange a mutually convenient appointment.
+Each year, two days are set aside for parent/teacher conferences.
+Parents are highly encouraged to meet with their student's teachers these days.
+However, should you wish to meet with a teacher at any time, simply contact your child's teacher or call the school to arrange a mutually convenient appointment.